akilli/editor/readme.md

 ## Development

-To build the editor run
+Use the editor [source version](build/AkilliEditor.js) directly or the bundled and minified [dist version](dist/editor.js) of it.
+If you use the source version all changes in the code take effect immediately, whereas the dist version needs to rebuild with

 ```
 npm run build
 ```

-To start the demo locally run either
+The demo offers both versions and can be started with either

 ```
 npm start